 Service your channel partners as you’d service your best customers and work with them to drive revenue.
 For example, provide them with marketing funds or materials to promote your products; run campaigns to generate leads and forward them to your partners.

+As you’re creating a new channel you’ll need a pricing strategy and a sales process.
 When your channel is up and running, you can start launching marketing campaigns to channel partners and end-users.